 - Some of the magic is lost when you don't actually get to watch a dude Tom Cruise the crap out of a cocktail.
 Sure, it's pretty cool to think about a bartender standing over a giant vat and pouring fifth upon fifth into it like the coolest witch ever, but you don't get to see that.
 Luckily, they're still happy to make drinks to order, just in case you wanna watch the dude flip a shaker and fantasize about him making out with Elisabeth Shue.
 Or Bryan Brown.

-In general, cocktails on tap = good.
+The Verdict: In general, cocktails on tap = good.
 Very good.
 Drink them freely, and, if you're lucky, for free.